Brian Tee

-Jae-Beom Takata (Note: /ja/; 高田 ジェボム, alternatively 다카타 재범, Hepburn: Takada Jebomu, /ko/) (born March 15, 1977), known professionally as Brian Tee, is an American actor.
+Jae-Beom Takata (高田 ジェボム, Takata Jebomu) (Note: /ja/; alternatively 다카타 재범, Hepburn: Takada Jebomu, /ko/), known professionally as Brian Tee, is a Japanese-born American actor.
 Born in Okinawa, Tee immigrated with his family to California when he was 2 years old.
 He attended the University of California and began pursuing his television career.
+He voices Jiro from Adult Swim's Get Jiro.
 His first appearance on the small screen came in 2000 when he had a small role on the television series The Pretender.
 He went on to appear in the television series Entourage, Grey's Anatomy, and had a recurring role on Zoey 101.
-From 2015 to 2022, Tee starred in the first eight seasons of NBC medical drama Chicago Med as Dr. Ethan Choi.
+From 2015 to 2022, Tee starred in the first eight seasons of NBC's Chicago Med as Dr. Ethan Choi.

 In 2006, Tee was cast as the antagonist D.K.
 (Drift King) in the action film The Fast and the Furious: Tokyo Drift.
 He has since appeared in The Wolverine (2013) and Jurassic World (2015).
 His other films include No Tears for the Dead (2014), and Teenage Mutant Ninja Turtles: Out of the Shadows (2016), where he portrayed Shredder.
 In 2013, he portrayed Liu Kang in the web series Mortal Kombat: Legacy.
-He portrayed Xavier Quinn/Julius McCabe in season 3 of the Amazon original Reacher.
+He portrayed Xavier Quinn/Julius McCabe in season 3 of the Amazon's Reacher.

 Early life and education

 Jae-Beom Takata was born on March 15, 1977 in Okinawa Prefecture, Japan, to a Japanese-American father from Los Angeles and a Korean mother from Seoul.
-His father was born in a Japanese internment camp during World War II, while his mother was living in Japan working as a reporter.
+His father was born in a Japanese concentration camp during World War II, while his mother was living in Japan working as a reporter.
 At the age of two, he moved to California, and was raised in Hacienda Heights.
 He attended Glen A. Wilson High School where he was an Associated Student Body president and captain of the football team.
-While in high school, he worked at Blackjack Pizza.

 Tee graduated from University of California, Berkeley with a degree in theater and performing arts.
 Not long after graduating, he adopted his "culturally ambiguous" stage name Brian Tee after being rejected by a Korean director at an audition for having a Japanese last name.